JetBrains/kotlin-web-site/pages/docs/reference/serialization.md

 ## Example: JSON serialization

-Let’s have a look at how to serialize objects of a Kotlin class into JSON.
+Let’s take a look at how to serialize Kotlin objects into JSON.

-To use the Kotlin serialization tools in your project, configure your build script:
+Before starting, you’ll need to configure your build script so that you can use Kotlin serialization tools in your project:

 1. Apply the Kotlin serialization Gradle plugin `org.jetbrains.kotlin.plugin.serialization` (or `kotlin(“plugin.serialization”)` in the Kotlin Gradle DSL).